Master of Science specialising in Environment and Conservation

 Overview

-Our Master of Science specialising in Environment and Conservation will give you the opportunity to pursue an advanced level of study in your chosen field.
+Our Master of Science specialising in Environment and Conservation will give you the opportunity to pursue an advanced level of study in an area of interest.
 Build a deeper knowledge in environmental science, conservation biology and ecology.
 Define and interpret future-focused problems in a guided research project, using proven scientific research.

 Develop the critical thinking and problem-solving skills to practically preserve our natural resources and limit human impact.
 Learn how to be flexible and adaptive in implementing management practices in your future career.